 Crowley, J.S., Seiler, N., Horton, K., Malcarney, M.B., “Building on the Affordable Care Act to Make the Health System Work for Young Gay Men: An Action Plan,” for the Trust for America’s Health.
 March 2014

-Crowley, Jeffrey, and Jen Kates.
-Updating the Ryan White HIV/AIDS Program for a New Era: Key Issues and Questions for the Future."., 2013.
+Crowley, JS, Kates, J. Updating the Ryan White HIV/AIDS Program for a New Era: Key Issues and Questions for the Future.
+2013.

-Crowley, Jeffrey S. , and Jen Kates.
-"The Affordable Care Act, The Supreme Court, and HIV: What Are the Implications?"
+Crowley, JS, Kates, J. "The Affordable Care Act, The Supreme Court, and HIV: What Are the Implications?"
 The Henry J. Kaiser Family Foundation (2012).